 Online research is crucial to many buyers today, and if selling your heavy equipment is a top priority, posting it on Equipment Trader is a great place to start reaching those buyers.
 We have millions of visitors actively looking for their next piece of machinery on our site each month, so you’re sure to get plenty of eager eyes on your unit.
-Wondering how to get the most bang for your buck?
-Check out our top 8 tips for making sure your Equipment Trader listing stands out from the rest: Continue reading “8 Tips for Selling Your Equipment”
+If you’re ready to sell now, you can use promo code SOCIAL20 for 25% off a paid listing on Equipment Trader.
+And if you’re wondering how to make sure your listing can stand out from the rest, check out our 8 tips for selling your equipment: Continue reading “8 Tips for Selling Your Equipment”

 It can be funny to see how over-the-top comic-book fans can be at events like Comic-Con, but then you realize people can be just as passionate about attending certain events in the heavy equipment industry.
 Okay, most of us don’t show up in costume, but trade shows, expos, and conventions are still a huge deal.

 Trade shows are a unique opportunity to be surrounded by professionals and other individuals in your field, where conversations about work are easy and don’t require lengthy explanations about industry terms.
 This makes industry events fantastic opportunities to make connections, find that product that will take your business to the next level, and of course, compete with your colleagues for who can find the best giveaways.

 Of course, convention and expo attendance that is truly successful requires some level of strategic planning.
 Below are our tips for maximizing your trade show attendance: Continue reading “7 Tips for Maximizing Your Trade Show Attendance”